Joker666/hono-starter/README.md

 yq eval -o=json static/openapi.yaml > static/openapi.json
 ```

-And the JSON doc will get generated.
+And the JSON doc will be generated.

 ## Drizzle Studio For Database Browsing